 - To maintain anonymous judging, there must be no identity marks on any poem or title page.

-- Online entries should be emailed to email@example.com.
+- Entries should be emailed to firstname.lastname@example.org.
 Your title and poems, each on a separate page, must be in one file in Word or Rich Text format.

-- Do not put any identification on the work.
+- Do not put any identification on the work except your payment transaction number.
 The administrator will match your entry title to your email address after the anonymous judging is complete.

-- Simultaneous submissions are accepted, but an entry must be withdrawn in the event of it winning a prize.
+- Simultaneous submissions are accepted, but an entry must be withdrawn in the event of it winning a prize or publication elsewhere..
 Entry fees are not refundable once an entry has been received.

 - Work will not be returned, so please keep a copy.